A bacon press is a heavy, flat weight used to stop bacon from curling when frying.

 Some people note that if you use a press on hamburger patties, you might not only press “unwanted” fat out of them, but also all the juices, leaving you with dried up patties.

-Some say that there’s a catch in using a bacon press with cheaper bacon that has had its water cure injected, as most is nowadays: as the water escapes from the bacon it gets trapped under the bacon press, boiling and steaming the bacon instead of frying it.
+Some say that there’s a catch in using a bacon press with cheaper bacon that has had a water cure injected, as most is nowadays: as the water escapes from the bacon it gets trapped under the bacon press, boiling and steaming the bacon instead of frying it.

 Heating a bacon press before use